Minos (dialogue): Definition of law

-Friend: What else would law (nomos) be, Socrates, but what is accepted (nomizomenon)?
+Companion: What else would law (nomos) be, Socrates, but the things that are accepted (nomizomena)?

-Socrates: And so speech, in your view, is what is spoken, or sight what is seen, or hearing what is heard?
-Or is speech one thing, what is spoken another, sight one thing, what is seen another, hearing one thing, what is heard another—and so law one thing, what is accepted another?
+Socrates: And so speech, in your view, is the things that are said, or sight the things that are seen, or hearing the things that are heard?
+Or is speech one thing, the things that are spoken another, sight one thing, the things that are seen another, hearing one thing, and the things that are heard another—and so law one thing, the things that are accepted another?
 Is that so, or what is your view?

-Friend: They are two different things, as it now seems to me.
+Companion: They are two different things, as it now seems to me.